 They made their home in Dallas, as Kelvin had begun employment at Restland Funeral Home in October of 1997 as a night embalmer.
-In 2002, JeMese joined Restland Funeral Home as a funeral director.
-Kelvin performed his way to Assistant Chief Embalmer.
+In 2002, JeMese reciprocated her Oklahoma license to join Restland Funeral Home as a funeral director.
 In 2004, Kelvin and JeMese welcomed their older daughter, Kelsey.
-Shortly after Kelsey’s birth, Kelvin decided to pursue management in Stewart Enterprises.
-Promoted in 2004, Kelvin transitioned to his first management role as General Manager at Metrocrest Funeral Home & Hilltop Memorial Park.
+Shortly after Kelsey’s birth, Kelvin transitioned to his first management role as General Manager at Metrocrest Funeral Home & Hilltop Memorial Park.

 In 2006, Kelvin was promoted to General Manager at Laurel Land Funeral Home & Memorial Park.
 Next, he served as Director of Operations for the South Dallas market.
 In this capacity, Kelvin oversaw the operation of three funeral homes (Laurel Land, Singing Hills, and David Clayton & Sons), two cemeteries (Laurel Land and Little Bethel), a vault plant, and a flower shop (Rembrandt Florist).

-In 2007, JeMese became Assistant Manager at Restland.
-In 2009, she resigned as a result of a complicated delivery of their younger daughter, Katelyn.
+In 2007, JeMese joined Restland's management team.
+As a result of the complicated delivery of their younger daughter, Katelyn, she resigned from her full-time role in 2009 but continued to undergird Kelvin's growth and serve families upon request.
 In 2012, Kelvin was promoted to Executive Director of the South Dallas market.
 In this role, Kelvin oversaw the same entities in addition to Gonzalez Funeral Homes in Dallas and Mesquite, which were integrated into Stewart from independent ownership under his guidance.
 In May of 2013, it was publicly announced that Service Corporation International and Stewart Enterprises entered into a merger agreement.
 With faith, the two began working on ownership.

 On December 23, 2013, the merger was consummated.
 Exactly one month later, Kelvin and JeMese purchased the beautiful retreat now known as Chamberland Funerals & Cremations.
 Chamberland opened its doors to serve on April 2, 2014, and the rest is a story in the making.
 Kelvin and JeMese have been pleased to serve families from various ethnic, cultural, and socioeconomic backgrounds - intimately and personally as they deserve.